missionpinball/mpf-docs/docs/hardware/fast/troubleshooting.md

 # Troubleshooting FAST

+FAST Pinball provides customer support via their Slack channel.
+That's the recommended way to get help with FAST Pinball hardware nowadays.

+Here's some legacy information about FAST Pinball hardware troubleshooting:

-If you got problems with your hardware platform we first recommend to read our
+If you have problems with your hardware platform we first recommend to read our [troubleshooting guide](../../troubleshooting/index.md).
-[troubleshooting guide](../../troubleshooting/index.md).
 Here are some hardware platform specific steps:

 ## Run Hardware Scan